23 million fewer Americans insured under House GOP bill to repeal Obamacare, says CBO

 Lower average premiums, however, don't mean that Americans' health care costs would go down.
 Many people would pay more for what are considered essential health benefits under Obamacare.

 Obamacare requires insurers to cover 10 key services, including maternity, mental health, substance abuse and prescription drugs.
-In states that waive that mandate, consumers would see "substantial increases in out-of-pocket spending on health care or would choose to forgo the services," according to the report.
+The law would allow states to waive that federal mandate and replace it with their own set of required benefits.
+In states that opt for the waiver, consumers would see "substantial increases in out-of-pocket spending on health care or would choose to forgo the services," according to the report.

 In particular, spending on maternity care, mental health and substance abuse could increase by "thousands of dollars" for those who need those benefits, CBO found.
 Also, states would likely no longer require insurers to cover rehab and pediatric dental care.

 Consumers in these states would also lose key Obamacare financial protections.
 The health reform law capped enrollees' annual out-of-pocket spending and prevented insurers from placing financial limits on coverage.
-However, these only apply to essential health benefits, so there would be no ceiling on services that aren't covered in states that waive the provision.
+However, these only apply to essential health benefits, so there would be no ceiling on services that aren't included in states that waive the provision.

 4. The bill would save less than previous bill